Jim Feeney

 James McBurney Feeney (23 June 1921 – March 1985) was a Northern Irish professional footballer.
 During his career he made almost 100 appearances for Swansea City and over 200 appearances for Ipswich Town.
 Feeney's son and grandson, both named Warren, later represented Northern Ireland.

 Club career

 Born in Belfast, Feeney began his career as a junior with Crusaders.
 After they withdrew from football in 1941 due to the Second World War, he moved to Linfield with whom he played throughout the war as a winger before moving to full back.
 He helped the side win three wartime league championships and Irish Cup's before moving to Swansea Town in December 1946.
 After several years at Vetch Field, Feeney was appointed team captain and led Swansea to the Division Three South title before moving to Ipswich Town in March 1950.
 He made over 200 appearances at Portman Road before retiring in April 1956.

-In 1957, he played abroad in Canada's National Soccer League with Toronto Ulster United.
+In 1957, he played abroad in Canada's National Soccer League with Toronto Ulster United FC.
 The following season he served as a player-coach for Ulster United.
 He re-signed with Toronto for the 1959 NSL season.